-People often ask how I continue to come up with the ideas for my themed cuisine.
-Well, I have begun to imagine how almost everything I see would look made out of food.
+People often ask how I continue to come up with the ideas for my fun food crafts.
+When I see something cute, I always imagine what it would like made out of food.

 The other day I came across a craft project that I just fell in love with and I instantly visualized how I could create an edible version of it.
 Lynn Put over at The Queen's Scene created adorable owl boxes for a Valentine's Day craft.